Miltonly/Streets/Rolph Terrace

 Schools and catchment

-Public elementary catchment draws to Irma Coulson Public School, a one-minute drive from Rolph Terrace; Robert Baldwin and Sam Sherratt are also within five minutes.
-Catholic elementary students attend Our Lady of Fatima Catholic Elementary, six minutes away.
-For secondary, Catholic students go to St. Francis Xavier Catholic Secondary, also six minutes; public secondary catchment falls to schools in the broader area, typically a short drive.
+Public elementary catchment falls to Irma Coulson Public School, a one-minute drive from Rolph Terrace.
+Catholic elementary students attend Our Lady of Fatima Catholic Elementary School, six minutes away.
+For secondary, public students draw to Robert Baldwin Public School, five minutes away, while Catholic students attend St. Francis Xavier Catholic Secondary School, also six minutes.
+The proximity to multiple elementary options gives families flexibility depending on board preference.

 Who this street suits